TamoghnaK13/AdSword-Ad-Blocker/index.md

 -----------
-This project is licensed under the MIT license.
+This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 If you have any questions or comments, please email me at tamoghnak13@gmail.com.
 I'd be happy to hear your thoughts.